Published: • 4 min read

 Wrapping Up

-like a maintenance task.
-Treat it like a fire extinguisher: use it only when you absolutely have to, and figure out how to avoid the fire next time.
+Don’t treat DBCC SHRINKFILE like regular maintenance.
+Treat it like a fire extinguisher: use it only when you absolutely have to, and figure out how to prevent the fire next time.